 There is nothing that can prepare a family for the loss of a loved one.
 However, many families that lose someone to a fatal work injury are eligible for benefits and compensation through Workers’ Compensation.
 Finding out what benefits you are eligible for can help cover the costs of funeral arrangements and other costs that accrue after someone has passed away.
+Please contact our Pennsylvania workers’ comp attorneys handling fatal work accidents and wrongful death claims.

 If the worker was an employee fatally injured in a work-related accident or received permanent or partial total disability before dying of an unrelated cause, their spouse or dependent may receive compensation.
 Our team of Philadelphia Workers’ Compensation lawyers understand the laws as they apply to these situations and can help your family recover the damages you deserve while you focus on what is important.